ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Create a Multi-architecture Amazon EKS Cluster

-Use eksctl to create a multi-architecture Amazon EKS cluster.
-Create the following file with your choice of text editor
+Use `eksctl` to create a multi-architecture Amazon EKS cluster.
+Create a file named `cluster.yaml` with the contents below using a file editor of your choice.

 ```yaml
 apiVersion: eksctl.io/v1alpha5